What is Point Spread Betting?

 Making your first point spread bet in Maryland is an easy process.
 Once you've done it a few times, you'll have no trouble doing it again.
 The first thing that you're going to want to do is travel to your sportsbook mobile app or online website and log in.

-If you haven't yet created an account, then you will need to go through the sign-up process.
+If you haven't yet created an account yet, then you will need to go through the sign-up process with an operator such as BetMGM Maryland or others.
 Either way, once you've logged in you will want to deposit money into your account if you have not yet done so.

 Then, browse through the different sports until you find one that you want to bet on.
 Pick a game and you will see the point spread wager advertised near the top because of its popularity.
 Choose a side and place your bet.
 If you picked the right side, congratulations on your winning bet!